Kndukauba/Pac-Man-Pepper/README.md

-# Pac-Man & Pepper Game
+# The Pac-Man & Pepper Game

 **Pac-Man & Pepper** is a fast-paced two-player cooperative twist on the classic Pac-Man maze game, built using Python and Pygame.
 Play together, collect points, avoid hazards, and survive with shared health bars in a colorful, interactive maze.